Ewager1/CouchSurf-1/README.md

 # CouchSurf

-A dashboard App to guide your internet desires
+A dashboard concept app that creates a customizable dashboard.
+The future goal of this would be to add spotify and other popular apps that the user can add or subtract from the dashboard homepage.

 [CouchSurf Link ](https://ewager1.github.io/CouchSurf-1/)
 ![Website Demo Picture](./assets/images/websiteDemoPic.png)

-## Goal
+## Goals

 To create a Weather App with the following criteria: